On The Statistical Limits of Self-Improving Agents: Substrate Self-Modification

-\paragraph{CT-invariance of PAC learnability} If $F$ and $F'$ are Church–Turing equivalent, then a problem that is distribution-freely PAC-learnable when run on $F$ remains distribution-freely PAC-learnable when run on $F'$, with the same sample complexity up to constant factors (computation may differ).
+\result{Theorem}{Church--Turing invariance of PAC learnability}{thm:CT-invariance} If $F$ and $F'$ are Church--Turing equivalent, then a problem that is distribution-free PAC learnable when run on $F$ remains distribution-free PAC learnable when run on $F'$, with the same sample complexity up to constant factors.
+Computation may differ.

-\paragraph{Finite-state downgrade can destroy learnability} There exists a binary classification problem that is PAC-learnable on a Turing-equivalent substrate but becomes \emph{not} distribution-freely PAC-learnable after switching to a fixed finite-state substrate (bounded persistent memory), even when $H$ has finite VC dimension as a \emph{specification}.
+\result{Proposition}{Finite-state downgrade can destroy learnability}{prop:finite-state-breaks} There exists a binary classification problem that is PAC learnable on a Church--Turing equivalent substrate but becomes not distribution-free PAC learnable after switching to a fixed finite-state substrate with bounded persistent memory, even when $H$ has finite VC dimension as a specification.

-\paragraph{Beyond-CT substrates} If a stronger-than-Turing substrate $F^\dagger$ does not enlarge the induced hypothesis family (the measurable set of predictors under consideration), classical PAC learnability is unchanged.
-If it \emph{does} enlarge the effective family to $H^\dagger$, the learnability boundary is governed by $\sup_{H'\in\mathcal H^\dagger_{\mathrm{reach}}(u)}\text{VC}(H')$ exactly as in \S\ref{sec:repr}.
+\result{Proposition}{Beyond Church--Turing substrates}{prop:beyond-CT} If a stronger-than-Church--Turing substrate $F^\dagger$ does not enlarge the induced hypothesis family, classical PAC learnability is unchanged.
+If it enlarges the effective family to $H^\dagger$, the learnability boundary is governed by